sUNC-Utilities/docs.sunc.su/docs/Encoding/README.md

 ## What can you do?

-With the Codec library, you can:
+With the Encoding library, you can:

 - **Encode and decode** binary or text data into Base64 using [`#!luau base64encode`](./base64encode.md) and [`#!luau base64decode`](./base64decode.md)
 - **Compress and decompress** data efficiently using the LZ4 algorithm with [`#!luau lz4compress`](./lz4compress.md) and [`#!luau lz4decompress`](./lz4decompress.md)